 Design is a little subjective, as comfort and ease-of-use of a pair of headphones will depend on each listener's preferences.
 There is no ideal design but high-scoring headphones in this category will feel sturdy and use durable materials.
 They will be comfortable and have an efficient and intuitive control scheme.
 Furthermore, they wouldn't require constant adjustment to maintain a stable fit or be too bulky and cumbersome.
 A hard case to transport the headphones is also a plus but not as significant.

-Our design test subjectively evaluates the comfortability, control scheme, stability, build quality and the sturdiness of the provided case or pouch for the headphones below.
+Our design test subjectively evaluates the comfort, control scheme, stability, build quality and breathability of headphones and the sturdiness of the provided case or pouch for they come with.
 We also measure the volume of space they would occupy in a bag.